 7. Fueling Doesn’t Stop at the Finish Line

-Within 30 minutes to an hour postrun, refuel with 15 the recovery process These Foods May Make Your Running GI Issues Worse Races - Places.
-It’s also important to replenish your glycogen stores and the harder the workout, the more you’ll need.
-When in doubt, aim for 60 to 120 grams of carbohydrate in addition to your protein postworkout.
-Trust us, your body will thank you the next day if you refuel properly past the finish line.
+It’s also important to replenish your glycogen stores following taxing exercise.
+In general, the harder the workout, the more you’ll need to take in.
+When in doubt, aim for 60 to 120 grams of carbohydrates in addition to your postrun protein.
+Trust us, your body will thank you the next day if you refuel properly after you cross the finish line.